-All these initiatives are rooted in the NDP's understanding that a government is not a jobcreation agency, least of all for dispensing political patronage.
-When it comes to the crucial task of job creation, the state must establish an enabling environment that attracts investors who start businesses that create jobs.
-Part of that enabling environment is policy certainty, good infrastructure, and an educated and skilled population.
-That is what attracts entrepreneurs.
-And that is where people like Wongama, Vuyile and Vusumzi, who I welcomed earlier on, come in.
+All these initiatives, Mr Speaker, are rooted in the NDP's understanding that a government is not a job-creation agency, least of all for dispensing political patronage.
+When it comes to the crucial task, our most crucial task of job creation, the state must establish an enabling environment that attracts investors who start businesses that create jobs.
+Part of that enabling environment is policy certainty, good infrastructure and an educated and skilled population.

-Just as the ghastly murder of Anene Booysens reflected the confluence of so many strands of societal malfunction, their story represents the precise opposite.
+That is what attracts entrepreneurs and that is where people like Wongama, Vuyile and Vusumzi, who I welcomed earlier on, come in.
+Just as the ghastly murder of Anene Booysens and many other young women reflect the confluence of so many strands of social malfunction, the story of these three entrepreneurs represents the precise opposite.

-They opened a coffee shop last July, called the Department of Coffee in a newly developed precinct in Harare, Khayelitsha.
-The City and Province, with additional funding from the German Development Bank, established the right environment, through the Violence Prevention through Urban Upgrading" programme, implemented by outstanding professionals, with the involvement of the local community.
+They opened a coffee shop last July, called the Department of Coffee - I think we must have a Department of Coffee in this Cabinet, don't you think - in a newly developed precinct in Harare, Khayelitsha.
+The City and the province, with additional funding from the German

+Development Bank, established the right environment, working through the Violence Prevention through Urban Upgrading Programme, implemented by outstanding professionals, with the involvement of the local community.

-An innovative non-profit organisation called "Connect Community Development" linked the young entrepreneurs with a private investment vehicle that goes under the delightfully ironic name of the "Ministry of Service Delivery" that provided start-up funding as well as training and support.
-As a result, three young vision-led entrepreneurs are in business, on the road to escaping poverty and the legacy of our past.
+An innovative nonprofit organisation, called Connect Community Development, linked these aspirant young entrepreneurs with a private investment vehicle that goes under the delightfully ironic name of the Ministry of Service Delivery which provided start-up funding as well as training and support.
+As a result, three young vision-led entrepreneurs are in business and on the road to escaping poverty and the legacy of our past.

-The coffee shop has flourished, making daily deliveries to the nearby Khayelitsha Magistrates Court, Hospital and shopping mall.
-It has also hosted two open days where other traders in the area had the opportunity to sell their products to customers who arrived in droves from all over Cape Town.
+The coffee shop has flourished, making daily deliveries to the nearby Khayelitsha Magistrates' Court, hospital and shopping mall.
+This shows you how agglomeration economies and investment by the state in hospitals, courts and other infrastructure creates an economic base for young entrepreneurs to flourish.
+They have also hosted two open days where other traders in the area had the opportunity to sell their products to customers who arrived in droves from all over Cape Town.

-That is the "better together" philosophy in action.

-We must make it possible for this example to be replicated many times over.
+This is the better together philosophy in action.
+We must make it possible for this example to be replicated many times over, Mr Speaker.
 That is why our Red Tape Reduction Unit is helping to create an enabling environment for new businesses.
-Of the 921 administrative bottle necks reported since August 2011, 89.3% have been successfully cleared.
+Of the 921 administrative bottlenecks reported to our red tape unit since August 2011, 89,3% have been successfully cleared.
+I don't know what happens to the other 10,7 %, Minister Winde, but we'll be working on them.
+Are we?